core-wg/oscore/draft-ietf-core-object-security.md

 The Concise Binary Object Representation (CBOR) {{RFC7049}} combines very small message sizes with extensibility.
 The CBOR Object Signing and Encryption (COSE) {{RFC8152}} uses CBOR to create compact encoding of signed and encrypted data.
 COSE is however constructed to support a large number of different stateless use cases, and is not fully optimized for use as a stateful security protocol, leading to a larger than necessary message expansion.
 In this section, we define a stateless header compression mechanism, simply removing redundant information from the COSE objects, which significantly reduces the per-packet overhead.
 The result of applying this mechanism to a COSE object is called the "compressed COSE object".

-The COSE_Encrypt0 object used in OSCORE is transported in the Object-Security option and in the Payload.
+The COSE_Encrypt0 object used in OSCORE is transported in the OSCORE option and in the Payload.
 The Payload contains the Ciphertext and the headers of the COSE object are compactly encoded as described in the next section.

-## Encoding of the Object-Security Value {#obj-sec-value}
+## Encoding of the OSCORE Option Value {#obj-sec-value}

-The value of the Object-Security option SHALL contain the OSCORE flag bits, the Partial IV parameter, the kid context parameter (length and value), and the kid parameter as follows:
+The value of the OSCORE option SHALL contain the OSCORE flag bits, the Partial IV parameter, the kid context parameter (length and value), and the kid parameter as follows:

 ~~~~~~~~~~~
  0 1 2 3 4 5 6 7 <--------- n bytes ------------->